ORNL-Fusion/GITR/README.md

 docs/runtime_config.md for details about this file.
 These following options in the file must be mirrored with their CMake **-D**-style counterpart build-time option.

-Captain!
-Here - add a list of the flags.
-Or just put it in the reference file?

 Navigate to this directory and run:

 > /path/to/build/GITR